 Privacy Shield invalidated due to shortcomings in US laws

-US laws had several shortcomings that impede the protection of personal data and violates the GDPR.
+US laws had several shortcomings that impede the protection of personal data and violate the GDPR.
 In essence, the Court pointed to the far-reaching possibilities of surveillance that exists under the US national security laws (namely US Foreign Intelligence Surveillance Act (FISA) Section 702, Executive Order 12333 and Presidential Policy Directive 28).
 These laws regulate US authorities’ access and use of personal data imported from the EU into the US and do not have the controls to adequately protect EU data subjects that may become the target of national security investigations.

 In detail, the Court found that data subject rights were not actionable before the courts against US authorities.
 The Privacy Shield had contemplated a protection mechanism in the form of an Ombudsman.
 Still, the role did not have the power to adopt decisions that would be binding on US intelligence services.

-Companies must now themselves verify the privacy protection in the recipient country in order to use the SCCs
+Companies must now verify the privacy protection in the recipient country in order to use the SCCs

 Schrems II also dealt with standard contractual clauses (SCCs).
 It begged the question if the SCCs decided by the European Commission were valid in the context of transfers to the US.
 The court decided that, while SCCs are still valid, they require additional work.
 Companies must ensure that the recipient country has equivalent data protection to that of the EU.
 They cannot rely on SCCs alone – the time to “sign and forget” is over.